m-mohsin-riaz/m-mohsin-riaz.github.io/_posts/2026-11-05-building-my-first-csharp-application.md

 ## 🎯 Final Thoughts

 Building these C# applications was one of the most rewarding experiences of my second semester.
-Developing a University Management System and a GUI-based game allowed me to apply programming concepts in practical scenarios and gain valuable software development experience.
+Developing a University Management System and the Shadow Arise game allowed me to apply programming concepts in practical scenarios and gain valuable software development experience.

 The guidance provided during lectures and lab sessions, especially by **Ms. Rimsha**, helped me improve my technical skills and confidence as a Computer Engineering student.